codeforamerica/workparty/README.md

 When you workparty, you must workparty HARD!

-A project by Team South Bend!
+A project by Team South Bend.